anthonyrozmajzl/anthonyrozmajzl.com/content/post/The Mainstream Covid Narrative Has Nowhere to Run.md

 ![50 State Case Trends](/images/Case_Trends_All_50_States.png)

-We can even take a look at counties within particular states to see whether or not mask mandates have had any noticeable impact on cases.
-I'll leave it to the reader to guess whether or not we will see any meaningful correlation.
+We can even take a look at counties within particular states&mdash;removing the climate/seasonality discrepancy&mdash;to see whether or not mask mandates have had any noticeable impact on cases.
+Circling back to the supermarket video from Collier County, FL, it would be suspected, according to the mainstream narrative, that this defiant county is raking in deaths faster than they can count them.
+Below is graph comparing deaths in science-denying Collier County, FL to science-following Imperial County, CA, which has had a mask mandate since April.

 ![Collier, FL vs Imperial County, CA](https://pbs.twimg.com/media/EtWicZrVgAMRrTI?format=jpg&name=4096x4096)